Swansong (pronounced swon-sawng)

 organizers of the Italian Grand Prix to stage their event under conditions designed

-to suit the Scuderia’s last remain advantage: straight-line speed.
+to suit the Scuderia’s last remaining advantage: straight-line speed.
 Accordingly, it was announced the event would

 be held using the combined road and oval course at the Monza Autodrome, making

 what was already the championship’s highest speed circuit faster still.
-With both titles already decided, the leading
+With both the driver's & constructor's titles already decided, other leading

 teams opted to boycott the event, attracted by neither the prospect of their delicate